ErlingSigurdson/Drv7SegQ595/README.md

 ### Ghosting and countermeasures

-Because multiplexing cycle run faster than the eye can follow, all digits appear to be lit continuously, even though only one is actually turned on at a given moment.
+Because the multiplexing cycle run faster than the eye can follow, all digits appear to be lit continuously, even though only one is actually turned on at a given moment.
 However, this comes with an unwanted side effect called **ghosting**: segments can seem to have a faint, "ghost-like" glow on positions that are supposed to be off.
 To avoid this effect, the library utilizes the anti-ghosting techniques.
 Some of them may be fine-tuned by the library user via the API.